imarcaos/Curso-Desenvolvimento-Web/README.md

    - C419 - Exercices with Online Store pt2 - ex.038
    - C420 - Exercices with Online Store pt3 - ex.039
    - C421 - Insert new order on Online Store - ex.040
+   - C422 - Delete an order in the Online Store - ex.041